THOMASELOVE/431-classes-2024/projectA/projectA_teams.md

-Nihit Mehta | Yes | English Proficiency and Health Status in Six States Mohammad Nasirpour | Revision Received | Health Outcomes and Predictors in Six U.S. States Nick Nazak <br /> Rebecca Stinson | Yes | Health Outcomes in Ohio and its Neighboring States Dali Nemecio | Revision Received | Evaluating physical and mental health in Six U.S. States Tatchaporn Ongphichetmetha <br />  Jeff Lambe | Yes | Assessing the Impact of Socioeconomic Factors on Health Status Based on CHR 2024
+Nihit Mehta | Yes | English Proficiency and Health Status in Six States Mohammad Nasirpour | Revision Received | Health Outcomes and Predictors in Six U.S. States Nick Nazak <br /> Rebecca Stinson | Yes | Health Outcomes in Ohio and its Neighboring States Dali Nemecio | Yes | Evaluating physical and mental health in Six U.S. States Tatchaporn Ongphichetmetha <br />  Jeff Lambe | Yes | Assessing the Impact of Socioeconomic Factors on Health Status Based on CHR 2024
 Katherine Papahadjoulos | Revision Received | A County-Level Analysis of Mental Health, Diabetes, and Physical Health Arya Patel | Yes | The Role of Housing and Food Access in Short-Term and Long-Term Health Outcomes